Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

 Kidney involvement may be minor and without symptoms or may be progressive and fatal.
-People may develop kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more that requires dialysis.
+People may develop kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more that requires dialysis.
 The kidneys can be affected at any time and may be the only organ affected by lupus.
 The most common results of kidney impairment are high blood pressure and protein in the urine that leads to swelling (edema) in the legs.

 The numbers of red blood cells, white blood cells, and platelets may decrease.
 Platelets assist in blood clotting, so if these numbers decrease greatly, bleeding may occur.
 Also, and for other reasons, the blood may clot too easily, which accounts for many of the problems that can affect other organs (such as strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more and blood clots to the lungs Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more or repeated miscarriages Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
 Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more ).